This is the sixth year with Gardener Cary George in charge of the Garden.

 Below: 1st photo - the 1987 map section of the north end of the Garden.
 2nd photo - the 2001 map showing the realignment of the fence.
 Maps courtesy Minneapolis Park and Recreation Board.

-It was also announced that The Friends could now, once again, put on slide shows about the Garden.
+It was also announced in the newsletter that The Friends could now, once again, put on slide shows about the Garden.
 Something that had not been done since Martha Crone’s tenure.
 President Ann Kessen wrote:

 “When Eloise Butler founded this Garden, she was inspired by the great botanic gardens of the East, but with a twist of her own.
 She wanted it to be a wild botanic garden, wild not just in terms of the native plants cultivated in it but also in terms of the setting, the presentation of native plants.
 Thus it is not simply a wildflower garden, a garden of wildflowers.
 Rather, it is a wild flower garden, a flower garden that is wild.
 This is how Eloise viewed the Garden and this is how the Garden persists today.”